Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 Most new workers in AI training start here because supervised learning projects are plentiful and straightforward to learn, providing steady work as you build experience.

-2. Unsupervised Learning
+2. Unsupervised learning

-In unsupervised learning, you might review auto-generated customer segments to confirm they align with real buying behavior, scan server logs to verify the algorithm’s “anomaly” bucket actually contains outliers, or assess whether grouped data truly shares meaningful characteristics.
+You might review auto-generated customer segments to confirm they align with real buying behavior, scan server logs to verify the algorithm's "anomaly" bucket actually contains outliers, or assess whether grouped data truly shares meaningful characteristics.

 Success here requires pattern recognition and domain insight.
 Your training prevents the model from chasing meaningless correlations (which is critical when no ground-truth labels exist to verify accuracy).